Romern/syncMyMoodle/README.md

 ./gui.py
 ```

 Before syncing, you have to edit the Settings.
 You have to set your RWTH Login and maybe change your Download Directory.
-Optional you can select the Semester you want to download.
-Dont forget to hit 'Save Settings' to store the config before you close the Window.
+To choose the Semester you have to edit the ``config.json`` manually.
-When you updated your Settings you just have to Press 'SYNC' in the 'Filebrowser'-Tab to start the download.
-A message will popup if the Process has finished.
+When you are logged in you have to press ``Update`` in the File Browser Tab and then ``Download`` to Download the Files.

+Choosing which Files you want to download, is currently not implemented yet.